Midnite3DP/midnite-toolhead/README.md

 ![image](https://github.com/Midnite3DP/midnite-toolhead/assets/84816186/fd258479-1595-436d-b93b-9c6d262a0006)

 ## Design
 Similar to VzBot, the design relies on 4 x 30mm aluminum standoffs and a top and bottom printed piece.

 There are only 5 necessary parts: the CPAP cooling duct, the duct spacer, the bottom part cooling duct, the top carriage piece, and the bottom carriage piece.

 Unlike the VzBot Printhead, the back fan duct isn't an entire assembly designed to slide up and down.
 This makes my design much more limited (it doesn't include a cable holder, a large sliding range of motion to support many hotends, etc) but the tradeoff is hopefully worth it.

+This is designed for a voron-style printer, only requiring a top-mounted X rail.
+Your front belts loop around the front aluminum standoffs and then are held in place with VzBot belt clamps.

 ## Compatibility
 This was made with these components in mind: